I, Claudius: I, Claudius

 Writing in the first-person (from an unspecified time period, presumably late in his own reign as emperor), Claudius establishes himself as the author of this history of his family and insists on writing the truth, which includes harsh criticisms of the deified Augustus and especially of Livia.
 The narrative begins prior to his own birth, as he describes many of the events leading to the foundation of the Roman Principate and the increasingly firm emplacement of Augustus as emperor despite Augustus' own publicly expressed intention to eventually restore the former Republic.
-During his prosperous reign, Augustus is plagued by personal losses as his favored heirs, Marcellus, Marcus Agrippa, Gaius Caesar, and Lucius Caesar, die.
+During his prosperous reign, Augustus is plagued by personal losses as his favoured heirs, Marcellus, Marcus Agrippa, Gaius Caesar, and Lucius Caesar, die.
 Claudius reveals that these untimely deaths are all the machinations of Augustus' third wife Livia (who is also Claudius' paternal grandmother), a calculating murderess who seeks to make her son Tiberius (Claudius' uncle) succeed Augustus as the next emperor.

 As these intrigues occur, the sickly Claudius is born and is immediately shunned and mocked by his family.
 Only his brother Germanicus and his cousin Postumus treat him with any kindness.
 He is eventually given a great tutor, the reputable historian Athenodorus, who fosters a love of history and republican government in the young Claudius.
 During these early years, Claudius is advised by his idol Asinius Pollio to play the fool to survive.

 Postumus is eventually framed for raping Claudius' sister Livilla and beating his own niece Aemilia; Augustus has him banished to an island off the coast of Italy, but not before Postumus reveals the truth to Claudius.
 Claudius then passes this on to Germanicus, who convinces Augustus of Postumus' innocence.
 Augustus exchanges the exiled Postumus with a double named Clemens and secretly writes a will restoring Postumus as his heir, but Livia manages to discover this and poisons Augustus.

 Upon Augustus' death, Tiberius is declared emperor, though his mother Livia retains her power and influence as empress.
 The Roman legions campaigning in Germany refuse to accept the unpopular Tiberius and begin to mutiny, instead declaring Germanicus emperor.
 Shocked and confused, Germanicus refuses, declaring his loyalty to Tiberius.
 He sends his wife Agrippina and youngest son Caligula away from the military frontier and asks Claudius for an enormous sum of money to pay the soldiers.
 Claudius agrees and pretends that they are gambling debts.
 With the money and the return of Caligula, Germanicus ends the mutiny and leads several successful campaigns in Germany.